 - Organizations in the healthcare industry are required to comply with the specific data protection standards for Protected Health Information (PHI) under the Health Insurance Portability and Accountability Act of 1996 (HIPAA).

 - Companies in the manufacturing industry must comply with regulations around the protection of remote internet of things (IoT) devices.

 - In the education industry, schools receiving funds from the United States government must comply with the Family Educational Rights and Privacy Act (FERPA).

 - Industries that process credit or debit card transactions must comply with PCI DSS.

 - Organizations conducting business with residents of Europe must follow the data protection guidelines laid out by the General Data Protection Regulation (GDPR).

-- California requires companies that do business with its citizens to comply with the California Consumer Protection Act (CCPA).
+- California requires companies that do business with its citizens to comply with the California Privacy Rights Act (CPRA).